 Online Consultation

-To get a diagnosis and prescription treatment for minor conditions or rejuvenation care.
+To get a diagnosis and prescription treatment for minor conditions care.

-A nurse will handle communication and follow-up with you, while the dermatologist will make your diagnosis and treatment recommendation.
+A nurse will take care of communications and follow-ups with you while the dermatologist will establish your diagnosis and treatment recommendation asynchronously.

 Starts at $299